 However, where hosting is not provided and your site is kept on your own or another server, you cannot rely on your e-commerce platform provider and will need to consider the security of your own server separately.

-If you would like to find out more about any of the above mentioned retailers, please take a look here for more details on the wider/pro’s and con’s.
+If you would like to find out more about any of the above-mentioned retailers, please take a look here for more details on the wider/pros and cons.
 Alternatively, if you’d like to speak to one of our e-commerce accounting experts at Elver Consultancy, please call us on 01942 725419.

 Internet security is something that is constantly evolving.
-Whilst we do our best to keep our site fully up to date, please do get in touch with us rather than placing any reliance on the accuracy of the information in this page.
+Whilst we do our best to keep our site fully up to date, please do get in touch with us rather than placing any reliance on the accuracy of the information on this page.